 The second reason is because of the versatility and ease of consuming it at any time.
 A shake can be consumed at any time, especially times on a commute or during work when access to food is limited.
 It’s also ideal around a workout when your body needs the nutrients and whey is readily and easily absorbed.

-Creatine is the most scientifically studied supplements on the commercial market and is one of the few supplements that can be proven to have any benefit to your training.
+Creatine is the most scientifically studied supplement on the commercial market and is one of the few supplements that can be proven to have any benefit to your training.

-This is a personal favourite though not one specifically for ectomorphs.
-ZMA is a mineral supplement made up of zinc, magnesium and vitamin B6.
-Zinc and magnesium play and important role in terms of hormone balance and muscle growth by helping to regulate testosterone levels.
+This is a personal favorite though not one specifically for ectomorphs.
+ZMA is a mineral supplement made up of zinc, magnesium, and vitamin B6.
+Zinc and magnesium play an important role in terms of hormone balance and muscle growth by helping to regulate testosterone levels.

 I know I’ve only given a brief overview of these supplements but the fact is there is a tonne of information available if you wanted to look into them, I’d only be regurgitating something that’s been said countless times.